14 Common Questions About PectaSol Modified Citrus Pectin

 Modified Citrus Pectin FAQs

 In its natural form, pectin is a fiber that is not digestible, so it passes through the GI tract.
+Pectin binds substances in the intestines, contributing to bulk formation in stools and potentially reducing cholesterol absorption.
 In order to enable it to penetrate the walls of the intestines—and provide health benefits to other areas of the body—the pectin needs to be reduced to a much smaller molecular size and structure.
 This is achieved by exposing the pectin to carefully controlled pH, enzyme and temperature changes, that work to break down the pectin fibers into a much smaller size that the gut can absorb.
 This enables the MCP to enter the bloodstream and provide support throughout the body, via multiple unique mechanisms of action.1

 Other MCP products regularly come into the market.
 However, due to proprietary modification and processing of PectaSol, these other MCP products don’t contain the precise molecular specifications that make PectaSol so effective, as shown in a growing number of studies.
 Furthermore, when tested, some of these MCP products contain solvent residues and adulterants.
 When choosing MCP, only PectaSol can safely and scientifically live up to its potential, delivering results similar to what is repeatedly observed in published studies and extensive clinical use.2